devops4cloud/KaseiCoin/README.md

 # ERC20 CrowdSale - KaseiCoin (Mars in Japanese)

-KaseiCoin will is a fungible token that is ERC-20 compliant.
+KaseiCoin is a fungible token that is ERC-20 compliant.
 This project will launch a crowdsale that will allow people buy KaseiCoin with Ether.

 The main smart contract consists of a deployer with two smart contracts within: a crowdsale contract and a contract creating the KaseiCoin.
 The contracts satisfy ERC20 requirements using OpenZeppelin.
 The folder,  Evidence, contains the video depicting the deploying of each contract, as well as evidence of the creation of the coin and the execution of the crowdsale.